Revolutionary War Era

 Helen of Troy had launched a thousand ships.
 Lord Howe only launched four hundred and thirty, but they were bigger.
 It is estimated a thousand oak trees were cut down to build just one man o' war.
 To repeat what happened next, this flotilla was parked in lower New York harbor while forty thousand redcoats conquered Brooklyn Heights, Manhattan, Washington Heights, Perth Amboy, New Brunswick, Princeton, Trenton -- and then Washington promptly made fools of Howe and Cornwallis, at Trenton, Princeton, New Brunswick.
 Howe, and Cornwallis, in particular, were raging mad.
 The first year of the two-year siege of Philadelphia was over, and at half-time, the British team was popped up.

 |Lord George Germaine|

-Meanwhile, Howe settled down to enjoy a winter at Philadelphia.
-His court jester and chief entertainer was Major Andre, who took wicked pleasure in using Ben Franklin's Market Street home as his own.
+Meanwhile, Howe settled down to enjoy winter at Philadelphia.
+His court jester and chief entertainer were Major Andre, who took wicked pleasure in using Ben Franklin's Market Street home as his own.
 There was additional satisfaction in knowing that Washington was freezing at Valley Forge.